nerdalert/llm-d-infra-actions-fork/quickstart/README.md

 ### Validation

-After executing install script, you can find the resources will be created according to installation option.
+After executing the install script, you will find that resources are created according to the installation options.

-#### Installation with istio
+#### Installation with Istio

 - istio-system